whiprandolph/bestseller/notes.md

 * play with page margins to get more text on a page, shrink page count.
 * play with font size slightly - small changes can have big efffect on page count due to whole paragraphs getting shifted around
 * verify part/chapter formatting is correct in epub, esp preface material and post-material
+* scan for common phrases and ensure they're not overused too close to each other - stand for what's right, healthy culture / unhealthy culture, etc.
 * vertical center the part names
 * Chapter number fixup: Scan for "Chapter" and verify all references are correct, including within a couple chapters
 * make sure there aren't any pages with just 2-5 lines.
 Word-craft as needed.